2.1 Lab Goals

 2.4.1 Reading an External .csv File as a Data Frame.

-Let’s play with some external data!
-I have used US Census Bureau to collect the total population and total housing unit in cities and towns in Colorado.
-This data was collected by US Census Bureau on 2022 through the 5-year American Community Survey (ACS) survey.
-US Census Bureau contains a lot of good dataset.
-We will explore that later.
+I have used US Census Bureau to collect this data, and then cleaned and reorganized it.
+This original data was collected by US Census Bureau on 2022 through the 5-year American Community Survey (ACS) survey.
+US Census Bureau contains a lot of good datasets.
+You will need to use it to collect data for your Assignment 2, but that’s another story.

 • How many rows or records in this table?